nmeum/mpvd/README.md

 ## Status

-A toy protect for playing around with [libmpdserver][libmpdserver github] and the [hy][hy homepage] programming language.
+A toy project for playing around with [libmpdserver][libmpdserver github] and the [hy][hy homepage] programming language.
 Buggy and totally incomplete at the moment.